Ujali049/Criminal-Face-Recognition/README.md

 #How to run ?#
 1. Download main.py file inside the Final Face Recognition Folder

-2. Upload that file on Jupyter NoteBook and Run all
+2. Upload that file on Jupyter NoteBook and Run all ( NOTE :  It is important to firstly run the Jupyter Notebook To set Up connection with Anvil Server)

 3. Click on the Link to My Web App :  https://criminal-face-recognition.anvil.app